JoshuaDemangos/Intro-Aug-2015/Lessons/08-11-2015/README.md

 1. [ ] 09:30 - Standup Meeting

-2. [ ] 09:45 - Recap on the GitHub assignment
+2. [ ] 09:45 - Recap on the 01-GitHub assignment

-3. [ ] 10:00 - Rundown on new GitHub repository
+3. [ ] 10:00 - Introduction to our class repository on GitHub

 4. [ ] 10:30 - Install Visual Studio Code